 With an ever increasing appetite for fish how can we balance our daily demand with a sustainable supply?

-Come and discuss the issues with our expert panel including: marine conservation scientist and author Professor Callum Roberts; Barrie Deas, Chief Executive of the National Federation of Fishermen’s Organisations and Dr. Alasdair Harris, Executive Director of Blue Ventures.
-The discussion will be chaired by biologist, writer and broadcaster Dr. Helen Scales.
+We discussed the issues with our expert panel including: marine conservation scientist and author Professor Callum Roberts; Barrie Deas, Chief Executive of the National Federation of Fishermen’s Organisations and Dr. Alasdair Harris, Executive Director of Blue Ventures.
+The discussion was chaired by biologist, writer and broadcaster Dr. Helen Scales.